Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 Another great thing about all three capital cities is how close they are to each other.
 To get between any of the cities in the Baltics, you can drive, take a bus or take a short flight on one of Europe’s low cost carriers.
 For example, a flight from Tallinn to Riga takes just 50 minutes!
 So it’s easy to explore two or more destinations on one trip.

-In this article, we’ll look at how you can make this cool trip a reality with the welcome bonuses from just two cards: Chase Ink Business Preferred and Hilton Surpass From American Express.
+In this article, we’ll look at how you can make this cool trip a reality with the welcome bonuses from just two cards: Chase Ink Business Preferred Credit Card and Hilton Honors American Express Card.

 In This Article